Nick Foley

 AND TOPICS

-Coming out of COVID-19, some studies show that 1 in 3 students suffer from depression, anxiety and have suicidal thoughts.
-One of Jeff’s favourite keynote topics is about finding your self-worth and believing in who you are.
-Jeff helps to combat against this negative thinking by teaching on the positive effects of self-affirmations and raising your self-worth.
+Some studies show that 1 in 5 students suffer from depression and/or anxiety.
+One of Jeff’s favorite keynote topics is about finding your self-worth and believing in who you are.
+Jeff helps to combat depression and anxiety by teaching on the positive effects of self affirmations.

 *Can be modified towards the students age of understanding, ranging from Grade 3 to College/University level.